Clinical Laboratory Improvement Amendments: Accrediting organizations

 For CLIA laboratories licensed under a Certificate of Accreditation (CoA), bi-annual inspections are conducted by a third-party accreditation organization (AO) that meets or exceeds the CLIA requirements.

-Though Foundation for the Accreditation of Cellular Therapy (FACT) (formerly Foundation for Accreditation of Hematopoietic Cell Transplantation) does not have deeming status under CLIA, most laboratories involved in cell therapies are accredited by FACT.
+Though the Foundation for the Accreditation of Cellular Therapy (FACT) (formerly the Foundation for Accreditation of Hematopoietic Cell Transplantation) does not have deeming status under CLIA, most laboratories involved in cell therapies are accredited by FACT.

-In Dec 2022, TJC announced they would no longer recognize Commission on Office Laboratory Accreditation (COLA) for lab accreditation at TJC hospitals as of Jan 1, 2023 and facilities would have until Dec 31, 2024 to transition accredidation.
+In Dec 2022, TJC announced it would no longer recognize the Commission on Office Laboratory Accreditation (COLA) for lab accreditation at TJC hospitals, effective Jan 1, 2023, and facilities would have until Dec 31, 2024, to transition their accreditation.
 With the COVID-driven inspection backlog and a lack of inspectors, the move was criticized as being purely a financially driven attempt to capture additional market share.
-No reason for the change was given by CLIA, COLA., or TJC TJC had originally begun recognizing COLA accreditation in 1997.
+No reason for the change was given by CLIA, COLA, or TJC.
+TJC began recognizing COLA accreditation in 1997.